macruzbar-zz/women-in-open-web/README.md

 ## How can you get involved?

 - Sign up to organize a virtual or in-person event.
-- Review the questions and offer feedback or add new questions you think are relevant.
+- Review [the questions](/public-interview-questions.md) and offer feedback or add new questions you think are relevant.
-- Review the organizer's kit and offer feedback.
+- Review the [organizer's guide](https://meta.wikimedia.org/wiki/Community_Engagement/Women_in_the_Wikimedia_movement:_Conversations_with_communities/Organizer%27s_guide) and offer feedback.

+## Background
+- Learn about the first conversation series, *[Women in the Wikimedia movement.](https://meta.wikimedia.org/wiki/Community_Engagement/Women_in_the_Wikimedia_movement:_Conversations_with_communities)* In this page, you can watch the videos of the conversations, and also read [the report](https://meta.wikimedia.org/wiki/Community_Engagement/Women_in_the_Wikimedia_movement:_Conversations_with_communities/Report) with the key takeaways.
+- Read the paper *[Women in the Wikimedia movement: Roles, culture and opportunities](https://link.medium.com/9tP4bcrhlR)*.
+This article points to relevant research addressing the gender gap in Wikimedia in various aspects.